7 min

 Promotion

 This is the most legally sensitive area.
 The Anti-Kickback Statute (AKS) is designed to prevent financial incentives from improperly influencing medical decisions - and violation is a criminal offense, not just a compliance slap on the wrist.
+Plus, you're risking the rest of your business from being excluded from federal programs like Medicare.

 Sharpest watch out